KrisHHFI/KrisHHFI/README.md

 ### Current Side Projects

-• Thinking of a new project
+• Working on a new portfolio

 <br />